-$Response{INT}$ = Mean response established during initial calibration.
+${\tt Response{INT}}$ = Mean response established during initial calibration according to Equations 4 and 5.

-- 9.4.5 Technical Acceptance Criteria for Calibration Verification - 9.4.5.1 All CDDs/CDFs in the standard (both native and labeled) must be within their respective ion abundance ratios. - 9.4.5.2 The absolute retention time of the internal standard $^{13}C{12}$ $^{1,2,3,4}$ -TCDD must exceed 25.0 minutes on the DB-5 column, and the retention time must exceed 15.0 minutes on the DB-225 column.
-In addition, the absolute retention time of the internal standards must be within $\pm$ 15 seconds of the retention times obtained during initial calibration. - 9.4.5.3 The relative retention times of the native and labeled CDDs/CDFs shall be within the limits defined in Table 2. - 9.4.5.4 The %D between the calibration verification RR and the mean RR from the initial calibration must be within $\pm$ 20%.
-The %D between the calibration verification RRF and the mean RRF from the initial calibration must be within $\pm$ 35%.
+- 9.4.5 Technical Acceptance Criteria for Calibration Verification - 9.4.5.1 All CDDs/CDFs in the standard (both native and labeled) must be within their respective ion abundance ratios. - 9.4.5.2 The absolute RT of the internal standard $^{13}C{12}$ -1,2,3,4-TCDD must exceed 25 minutes on the DB-5 column, and the RT must exceed 15 minutes on the DB-225 column.
+In addition, the absolute RT of the internal standards must be within \pm 15 seconds of the RTs obtained during initial calibration. - 9.4.5.3 The RRTs of the native and labeled CDDs/CDFs shall be within the limits defined in Table 2. - 9.4.5.4 The Percent Difference (%D) between the calibration verification RR and the mean RR from the initial calibration must be within ± 25%.
+The Percent Difference between the calibration verification RRF and the mean RRF from the initial calibration must be within ± 35%. - 9.4.5.5 The peaks representing both native and labeled analytes in the CS3 standard must have a S/N ratio greater than or equal to 10. - 9.4.6 Corrective Action for Calibration Verification - 9.4.6.1 Calibration Verification technical acceptance criteria must be met before any samples, QC samples, and required blanks are analyzed.
+Any analysis conducted when the technical acceptance criteria have not been met will require re-analysis at no additional cost to USEPA. - 9.4.6.2 If the technical acceptance criteria at the end of the 12-hour shift or analytical sequence are not met, all samples analyzed in that shift or analytical sequence will be reanalyzed at no additional cost to USEPA. - 9.4.6.3 If the calibration verification technical acceptance criteria are not met, inspect the system for problems.
+It may be necessary to change columns, adjust the system, recalibrate with fresh calibration standards.